How we protect your product data, brand guidelines and content strategy

 SOC 2 is a foundation, not a finish line.
 As AI tools become more embedded in enterprise workflows, the questions around data governance will only become more pressing.
 How is client data used in model training?
 How are outputs quality-controlled?
 How is sensitive information segregated?

 These are the questions we're already working on.
-SOC 2 certification demonstrates that we take the fundamentals seriously.
+SOC 2 compliance demonstrates that we take the fundamentals seriously.
 What comes next is ensuring that as AI capabilities evolve, our governance keeps pace.

 For those evaluating AI content partners